PranavBhuju/finalYear/README.md

-# Job Portal
+# Automation Of Hiring

-Job Portal is a MERN Stack based web app which helps in streamlining the flow of job application process.
+Automation Of Hiring is a MERN Stack based web app which helps in streamlining the flow of job application process.
 It allows users to select there roles (applicant/recruiter), and create an account.
 In this web app, login session are persistent and REST APIs are securely protected by JWT token verification.
 After logging in, a recruiter can create/delete/update jobs, shortlist/accept/reject applications, view and parse applicant resume and edit profile.
 And, an applicant can view jobs, perform fuzzy search with various filters, apply for jobs with an SOP, view applications, upload profile picture, upload or build a resume and edit profile.

 Directory structure of the web app is as follows: